benjaminion/upgrading-ethereum-book/src/book.md

 ### Preamble

-The post-state corresponding to a pre-state `state` and a signed block `signed_block` is defined as `state_transition(state, signed_block)`.
+> The post-state corresponding to a pre-state `state` and a signed block `signed_block` is defined as `state_transition(state, signed_block)`.
 State transitions that trigger an unhandled exception (e.g. a failed `assert` or an out-of-range list access) are considered invalid.
 State transitions that cause a `uint64` overflow or underflow are also considered invalid.

+This is a very important statement of how the spec deals with invalid conditions and errors.
+Basically, if any block is processed that would trigger any kind of exception in the Python code of the specification, then that block is invalid and must be rejected.
+That means having to undo any state modifications already made in the course of processing the block.

+People who do [formal verification](https://github.com/ConsenSys/eth2.0-dafny) of the specification [don't much like this](https://github.com/ethereum/consensus-specs/issues/1797), as having assert statements in running code is an anti-pattern: it is better to ensure that your code can simply never fail.

 <a id="def_state_transition"></a>